 The management of children and young people with sexually harmful behaviour is complex and the school will work with other relevant agencies to maintain the safety of the whole school community.
 Young people who display such behaviour may be victims of abuse themselves and the child protection procedures will be followed for both victim and perpetrator.
-KCSIE 2021 defines a form of peer on peer abuse described as "upskirting", which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm".
+KCSIE 2022 defines a form of child on child abuse described as "upskirting", which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm".

-At St Margaret's we will support the victims of peer on peer abuse by following DfE guidance 'Sexual Violence and sexual harassment between children in schools and colleges', first published in December 2017.
-The Headteacher deals with all concerns and incidents.
+At St Margaret's Lee we will support the victims of child on child abuse by following DfE guidance 'Sexual Violence and sexual harassment between children in schools and colleges', first published in December 2017